 When I was first diagnosed, I was scared, angry and anxious but determined to move forward as quickly as possible to find out the type, stage and prognosis for my condition.
 The next several months involved a lot of doctors’ appointments, tests and procedures which confirmed an advanced stage anal cancer.
 I continued to work at my full-time job.
 I think keeping busy, having purpose and remaining focused on your wellbeing is an important part of staying sane through the process.

-The HPV and Anal Cancer Foundation provides a Peer to Peer support program that has helped anal cancer ‘thrivers’ (our word for survivors) and their caregivers find compassionate support and companionship.
+Anal Cancer Foundation provides a Peer to Peer support program that has helped anal cancer ‘thrivers’ (our word for survivors) and their caregivers find compassionate support and companionship.
 This program and others like it may be sources of support for you even if you are not ready to tell others close to you.
-You do not have to face this diagnosis alone!
+You do not have to face your anal cancer diagnosis alone!

 Once you have listed your questions, take some time to understand what it means to be an anal cancer thriver.
 Helpful information may include:

 - Facing an Anal Cancer Diagnosis

 - Treatment for Anal Cancer

 Your doctor will be the person who partners with you to manage all aspects of your cancer.
 It is therefore crucial that you trust this person and feel comfortable with them.
 This means emotional as well as physical comfort.
 You should be able to communicate well with your doctor in order to fully explain what is going on with your body so that they can provide you with the best care possible.

 An oncologist may have been recommended to you at the time of your diagnosis, or you may have received a referral from your diagnosis team.
 You may be comfortable with this person or you may need or want to find a provider on your own.
 Resources for further exploration include:

 Step 5: Find a support system.